Axway/docker-eventrouter/docker/README.md

 ER_INCOMING_MAX            |  \<number>   |  The maximum number of source applications that can simultaneously connect to the Event Router.
 ER_HEALTHCHECK_INTERVAL    |  \<number>   |  Time between healthchecks.
 In seconds.

-### How to build the Docker image
+## How to build the Docker image

-#### 1. Build the Docker image from your Dockerfile
+### 1. Build the Docker image from your Dockerfile

-##### 1.1.
+#### 1.1.
 Build using a local Sentinel Event Router package

-1) Download the Sentinel Event Router package product package from [Axway Support](https://support.axway.com/)
+1) Download the Sentinel Event Router package product package from [Axway Support](https://support.axway.com/).

 The Dockerfile is compatible with Sentinel Event Router 2.4.0 SP3 version and higher.

 From the [Axway Support](https://support.axway.com/), download the latest package for linux-x86-64.

-2) Build the Docker image from your Dockerfile
+2) Build the Docker image from your Dockerfile.

 From the folder where the Dockerfile is located, using the downloaded package as a build argument, run the command:
 ```console
 docker build --build-arg INSTALL_KIT=SentinelEventRouter_2.4.0_SP3_linux-x86-64_BN12252000.jar -t eventrouter/eventrouter:2.4.0-SP3 .
 ```

-##### 1.2.
+#### 1.2.
 Build using a Sentinel Event Router package stored on your own HTTP server

-1) Download the Sentinel Event Router package product package from [Axway Support](https://support.axway.com/)
+1) Download the Sentinel Event Router package product package from [Axway Support](https://support.axway.com/).

 The Dockerfile is compatible with Sentinel Event Router 2.4.0 SP3 version and higher.

 From the [Axway Support](https://support.axway.com/), download the latest package for linux-x86-64.

-2) Build the Docker image from your Dockerfile
+2) Build the Docker image from your Dockerfile.

 From the folder where the Dockerfile is located, run the command: